photo by Kim Sunée

 - 1 cup buckwheat flour (or unbleached white all-purpose flour)

 - 3 tablespoons melted unsalted butter

 - Butter or neutral oil, for greasing pan

-Optional savory fillings: fried egg; smoked salmon or leftover cooked salmon; ham and cheese, sautéed spinach and crème fraiche.
+- Optional savory fillings: fried egg; smoked salmon or leftover cooked salmon; ham and cheese, sautéed spinach and crème fraîche.
 NOTE: If making a sweet preparation, add 1 to 2 tablespoons granulated sugar to the batter when you add the eggs.
-Sweet fillings: salted caramel and sautéed apples; Nutella or jam; fresh bananas and berries; chocolate or strawberry sauce…
+Sweet filling suggestions: salted caramel and sautéed apples; Nutella or jam; fresh bananas and berries; chocolate or strawberry sauce…

 - Place a well-seasoned crêpe pan (or an 8-inch non-stick skillet) over medium heat.
 Brush pan with butter or oil.
 When pan is hot, lift pan from heat and tilt pan, pouring in 2 to 3 tablespoons of batter; quickly swirl the pan so the batter creates a thin even layer.
 Return pan to the heat.
 Cook for about one minute, until you can easily lift the edge of the crêpe using a thin spatula.
 If browning too quickly, reduce heat.
 Turn crêpe and cook other side for about 30 seconds.
 Turn onto a plate and continue with the remaining batter.